Breast Cancer Clinical Trial

 A total of 800 individuals who fall under the following criteria will be enrolled:

-Treated with curative intent
+Treated with curative intent (not applicable for patients diagnosed with CLL/SLL)

 18-79 years old